The ZF Corporate Strategy

 Focus on Profitable Technology Fields and Market Segments

-As a supplier, we lead the commercial vehicle segment worldwide.
+We hold strong market positions across many of our industries.
+For example, we are the leading supplier in the commercial vehicle segment worldwide.
 Our key to success is that we have the broadest product and technology portfolio in the market, paired with the ability not only to deliver products, but also to integrate them into system landscapes and our customers’ vehicle environment.
-In industrial technology, we also rank among the leading suppliers and are one of the top 3 in the key segments – such as construction and agricultural machinery, special vehicles and marine applications.
+In industrial technology, we also rank among the leading suppliers and are one of the top 3 in the key segments – such as construction and agricultural machinery, special vehicles (including Defense), and marine applications.
 Our Aftermarket Division is the global number 2 in the spare parts and service business for passenger cars, trucks, busses and coaches as well as construction and agricultural machinery.
 In the spare parts market for commercial vehicles, we are even number 1.

 Adaptation of Corporate Structure and Culture

 We want our business units to develop optimally and achieve a leading competitive position.
 Therefore, we are evaluating the development potential of each individual division to determine in which configuration they have the best future prospects.
-This also includes a change in the corporate culture.
-We need more agile divisions with flatter hierarchies that can make decisions independently – allowing them to better meet the demands of their market segments and customers.
+We need more empowered and agile divisions with flatter hierarchies that can make decisions independently – allowing them to better meet the demands of their market segments and customers.

 This includes our strategic approach “local for local.”
 In growth regions such as Asia-Pacific, India and North America, we are further expanding our local production and development activities to respond quickly and efficiently to local market trends and customer requirements.
 We want to make the individual regions even more independent.
 The aim is to further increase their share of sales and achieve sustainable growth.
 Various projects have already started.
 China, for example, is now a particularly strong and independent region with a total of around 20 locations and its own raw material suppliers.